Persian MS 9 (The John Rylands Research Institute and Library, The University of Manchester)

 Bibliographical description based on an index created by Reza Navabpour circa 1993, derived from a manuscript catalogue by Michael Kerney, circa 1890s, concisely published as Bibliotheca Lindesiana, Hand-list of Oriental Manuscripts: Arabic, Persian, Turkish, 1898.

-Codicological description based on B. W. Robinson, Persian Paintings in the John Rylands Library: A Descriptive Catalogue (London, 1980).
+Codicological description based upon B. W. Robinson, Persian Paintings in the John Rylands Library: A Descriptive Catalogue (London, 1980).

-Physical description by Jake Benson in 2025 with reference to the volume in hand.
+Physical description and provenance enhanced by Jake Benson in 2026 with reference to the volume in hand.

 Availability